KushalNishad/AWS-Flask-App-Infra-Setup/README.md

 ### Learnings

-This document outlines key practices and solutions to improve the workflow when working with Terraform files, Jenkins, Flask, and GitHub repositories.
+This section outlines key practices and solutions to improve the workflow when working with Terraform files, Jenkins, Flask, and GitHub repositories.
 Following these guidelines will help ensure smoother deployments and avoid common pitfalls.

 1. **Save All Files Before Managing Dependencies**
    - While working with Terraform files in VSCode, it's easy to forget to save changes before applying Terraform plans.
 To avoid this issue, make sure to use the following shortcut before applying the plan: